Take Away:

 1. Create a New Space

 It’s time for a fresh new start, and there is no better way to do this than by giving your living space a makeover.
 Move the furniture around, give your living room a new paint color, and get some new sheets and linens.
 You want to remove obvious memories from your home and create the kind of space that makes you feel excited for your future.
+It's shown that changing your environment can make you feel good and help on this healing journey.

 2. Reconnect with Loved Ones